 Chapel services are led by the chaplain or members of the C-team (a group of staff members who assist with conducting chapel, providing music and helping lead the Junior and Senior Christian Union groups).
 The Charity Committee lead the services in the week preceding whole school charity days, of which there are five each academic year.
 The Sustainability Committee lead services when launching particular sustainability campaigns and appeals.
-The Amnesty International Committee also lead assemblies from time to time when launching a campaign or raising awareness of a particular issue.
-Once a year, the year groups who attend chapel on the same day participate in a Holy Communion service.
 Voluntary Holy Communion services are held twice a term during the lunch break.